aroberge/ideas/docs/source/usage.rst

 Usage
 =====

+.. admonition:: Hello World!

-All the examples below are based on an import hook which makes it possible to use the word ``function`` as being equivalent to the Python keyword ``lambda``.
+    All the examples below, as well as a few other mentioned later, are based on an import hook which makes it possible to use the word ``function`` as being equivalent to the Python keyword ``lambda``.

+    Think of this simple example as the ``"Hello World!"`` for this project.

 .. tip::